EnterpriseDB/tpa/RELNOTES.md

 - TPA-416 Correctly sanitise subgroup names

+  If subgroup names contain upper-case letters, lowercase them rather than replacing them with underscores.

 - TPA-415 Restart postgres after changing camo config

 - TPA-400 Ensure etcd config changes are idempotent

+  Enforce an ordering on the list of etc nodes and create data files with correct permissions, so that etcd doesn't get restarted unnecessarily on second and subsequent deployments.

 ## v23.16 (2023-03-21)